yugr/sortcheck/README.md

 booted stock Ubuntu 14 and Fedora 22 and bootstrapped GCC 4.9.

+The project is MIT-licensed.
+It has no fancy dependencies, just Glibc and Bash.

 # What are current results?

 I've done some basic testing of Ubuntu 14.04 and Fedora 22 distro